Kreuzberg: History

-Kreuzberg became a district of migration during the late-19th century when Berlin began growing rapidly as an economic and cultural hub.
+Kreuzberg became a district of migration during the late 19th century when Berlin began growing rapidly as an economic and cultural hub.
 Before World War II, it was home to a diverse population, with a large portion of the population being Ashkenazi Jews.
 Central to Kreuzberg Jewish life was the Fraenkelufer Synagogue, with a capacity of 2,000.
 This synagogue was destroyed during Kristallnacht, as were numerous Jewish businesses and property.
 The vast majority of Kreuzberg's Jews were deported to their deaths between 1942 and 1944 by the Nazis during The Holocaust, and their houses and businesses were seized and given to ethnic Germans.
 The Jewish Museum Berlin stands in Kreuzberg, and many Stolpersteine can be seen on Kreuzberg streets, commemorating the murdered Jews who lived in the area.

 In addition to housing, Kreuzberg was also an industrial center of Berlin.
 The "export quarter" along Ritter Street consisted of many profitable small businesses, and the "press quarter" along Koch Street (Friedrichstadt) was the home of most of Germany's large newspapers, as well as the Ullstein, Scherl, and Mosse book publishers.

 Both industrial quarters were almost entirely destroyed by air raids during World War II, with the American bombing by over a thousand aircraft on 3 February 1945.
 In remembrance of the old tradition, the Axel Springer press company erected its German headquarters at Kochstraße again, right next to the Berlin Wall.

 In July 1945, most of the then district was assigned to the American Sector.
-The most important transition to East Berlin was Checkpoint Charlie after the Berlin Wall was built.
+After the Berlin Wall was built, the most important transit location to East Berlin was Checkpoint Charlie.

 After World War II, Kreuzberg's housing rents were regulated by law which made investments unattractive.
-As a result, housing was of low quality, but cheap, which made the borough a prime target for immigrants.
+As a result, housing was of low quality, but cheap, which made the borough greatly attractive to immigrants.

 Starting in the late 1960s, increasing numbers of students, artists, and immigrants began moving to Kreuzberg.
-Enclosed by the Berlin Wall on three sides, the area became famous for its alternative lifestyle and its squatters, especially the SO 36 part of Kreuzberg.
-Starting in 1987, there have been violent riots in SO 36 on Labour day.
+Enclosed by the Berlin Wall on three sides, the area became famous for its alternative lifestyle and its squatters, especially the SO36 part of Kreuzberg.
+Starting in 1987, there have been violent riots in SO36 on Labour day.

 After the fall of the Berlin Wall, Kreuzberg suddenly found itself in the middle of the city again.
-The initially cheap rents and high degree of 19th century housing made some parts of the borough more attractive as a residential area for a much wider (and richer) variety of people.
+The initially cheap rents and the high concentration of 19th-century housing made some parts of the borough more attractive as a residential area for a much wider (and richer) variety of people.
 Today, Kreuzberg has one of the youngest populations of all European city boroughs; statistically, its population has been completely swapped twice in the last two decades.